saltyorg/docs/docs/reference/guides/chazguides/home-server.md

 You need some ports forwarded to that machine on your router.
 Explaining how to do that for any arbitrary router is out of scope, but I’ll show you where it is on my Netgear.

+Port forwarding is rather like ordering a pizza at a fancy hotel rather than at home.
+When I order a pizza at home, the delivery comes right to my door; when I order a pizza at a fancy hotel, the delivery arrives at the front door of the hotel, and the front desk clerk has to make sure it gets routed to the correct room.

 A remote server like one at Hetzner is just exposed to the open internet, so when you connect to that server on port 123, you’re connecting directly to that specific machine.
+This is the "pizza at home" scenario.

 Your home network doesn’t work like that.
 Your ISP gives you a single IP address, and your router translates all traffic in and out of your network to make sure it gets to the correct place.
+This is the "pizza at a fancy hotel" scenario.

-Thas means that when a connection from the outside comes in, it is connecting to the router, not any individual machine.
+This means that when a connection from the outside comes in, it is connecting to the router, not any individual machine.
 You need to set up port forwarding so that when you try to connect to Radarr, for example, your router knows to send this request to the machine where you’ve installed Radarr.

 There are two parts to what you need to do: